PROBATION AND COMMUNITY SERVICES: Director of Probation, Beth Williams (440-279-1852)

-Probation Officers work with youth who have been assigned to them according to their school district of residence.
-Probation Officers work closely with these youth, their families, schools and other agencies to hold them accountable for their actions and is responsible for ensuring compliance with court orders, assessing client needs, initiating referrals to appropriate resource agencies and maintaining related documentation.
+Juvenile Probation Officers manage a caseload of youthful offenders and is responsible for ensuring compliance with court orders, assessing client needs, initiating referrals to appropriate resource agencies, and maintaining related documentation, while promoting behavioral change.
 Each youth who is placed on probation is required to follow the conditions of probation.
 These conditions establish the parameters of acceptable behavior for the probationer.
-These conditions are enforced by the probation officer and, if necessary, formal complaints for probation violations are filed.
+These conditions are enforced by the probation officer who, if necessary, files formal complaints for probation violations.
 Probation officers make regular contact with the youths, parents, schools, agencies, and others involved with the youths to assist them in making positive changes in their lives.

 DIVERSION SERVICES: The Diversion Program is designed for non-violent misdemeanor offenders and unruly offenders with the exception of runaway episodes that exceed 24 hours in length.
 When a case is diverted, it is handled outside of the formal courtroom setting.
 Discretion to divert cases is provided for in the Ohio Rules of Juvenile Procedure.
 Diversion Services intervene in matters of alleged delinquency and unruliness absent the stigma of establishing an official court record

 DRUG TESTING: Completed by hair sample or mouth swab analysis.